 Sandboxing AI agents¶

-Using Multipass with Claude Code¶
+Using Multipass with an AI coding agent¶

 brew install multipass